-- a) procedural or organisational irregularities which occurred in the conduct of the viva voce (oral) examination, and which have a direct bearing on the outcome of the examination; - b) that particular relevant information about the student's health or other personal extenuating circumstances was either - a. not properly taken account of during the assessment and/or - b. that information relating to such circumstances that could not previously be made available is now being made available.
-In this case, a valid reason for its earlier non-submission must accompany any appeal.
+- a) Correct procedures were not followed by the Graduate School in the conduct of thesis submission or viva voce (oral) examination, and this significantly affected the outcome; - b) that particular relevant information about the student's health or other personal extenuating circumstances was either - a. not properly taken account of during the assessment and/or - b. that information relating to such circumstances that could not previously be made available is now being made available.
+In this case, a compelling reason for its earlier nonsubmission must accompany any appeal.
 (Regulation 3.1.5 above states the student's responsibility to ensure that details of personal extenuating circumstances are properly communicated in a timely fashion).
-If a student submits evidence of such circumstances after the judgement on academic progress has been reached, and there is no good and valid reason for not having submitted the evidence sooner, then the appeal will not be considered.
+If a student submits evidence of such circumstances after the judgement on academic progress has been reached, and there is no compelling reason for not having submitted the evidence sooner, then the appeal will not be considered.
 Relevant medical and/or other supporting documents covering the relevant time-period must be provided.